Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We are currently registering for recreation programs that begin December 19, 2020 or thereafter.
 Check back often as we are continually adding new offerings.
 In addition to in person programing, we offer at home kids and virtual classes.
 If you have a question about a program, contact us at 952-985-4600.

 Lakeville Parks & Recreation strives to make your experience as safe and fun as possible.
+Download the most current safety procedures that are in place (PDF).

 Discuss these procedures with the participant enrolled.
 If you have any questions, contact our office at 952-985-4600.